smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 locally.
 I typically use the following three methods to do remoting:

 * Using another Computer
-* Connect to another computer with MMC
+* Connect to remotely with MMC
 * PowerShell Remoting

 ### Using another Computer

-It is starts with being on a different computer than the one you are troubleshooting.
+All of the troubleshooting starts with using a different computer.
 From this second computer you can then connect to the server you are troubleshooting using MMC, PowerShell Remoting, or other remote tools.

 This second computer could be anything from your desktop, another server in the